-All questions or requests for clarifications concerning the RFA shall be submitted in writing to the Issuing Officer by email to OMHLocalProcurement@omh.ny.gov by the "Questions Due" date indicated in Section 1C and will be limited to addressing only those questions submitted by the deadline.
-The subject line of your email must state "IPS Initiative RFA" in the Subject Line.
+All questions or requests for clarifications concerning the RFA shall be submitted in writing to the Issuing Officer by email to omhlocalprocurement@omh.ny.gov by the "Questions Due" date indicated in Section 1C and will be limited to addressing only those questions submitted by the deadline.
 No questions can be submitted or will be answered after this date.
 No questions will be answered by telephone or in person.